Open Studies Classes

 Open Studies classes are normally assessed by coursework.
 The nature and pattern of assessment of each class is outlined in the class descriptor.
 Students who are apprehensive at the thought of attempting assignments should note that the coursework and exercises are set to take into account the interests and abilities of your class group.

-For each exercise or task, the assessment criteria and the timescale for completing the assignment will be explained by the tutor, with the emphasis on completion of coursework without major time constraints.
-If other commitments prevent completion of the assessments by the last class meeting, you can consult the tutor about alternative arrangements.
-It may be possible to submit work during the week following the last class meeting.
+For each exercise or task, the assessment criteria and the timescale for completing the assignment will be explained by the tutor, with the emphasis on completion of coursework without major time constraints in preparation for each assessment.

 Students must attempt and submit all coursework relating to the class in order to be considered for the award of academic credit.